ceejbot/jthooks/README.md

 Set the `--url` option if you're not running against github.com but instead wish to change a repo on your Github Enterprise installation.

+## TODO

+Delete a hook.

+More than merely cursory tests.

 ## License

 ISC; see included LICENSE file.